-The 24-hour solo sounds scary — is it safe?
+The wilderness solo sounds scary — is it safe?
 Definitely — and in addition to being safe, it’s actually a deeply powerful experience.
-Our team has supported hundreds of people in doing solos — most of whom had never done one before.
+Our team has supported hundreds of people in doing wilderness solos — most of whom had never done one before.
 What they often say when they walk into basecamp?
 “I wish the solo had been longer.”
 We know it can sound scary though, so call us and we can share more about how we support you before, during and after it.

 I have specific food preferences.
 Can you accommodate them?
 In almost all cases the meals we cook can work for vegetarians, vegans and gluten-free eaters.
 Just let us know your food preferences and we’ll figure out together how to best make it work.
 We use as much organic produce and food in our meals as we can, and mostly what people remember is how tasty and nourishing they were!